Standard Residential Lease Agreements

 What happens if a Tenant Breaks the Lease?

 Learning that a tenant has vacated a rental before it’s termination is sobering news, to say the least.
 However, the importance of remaining calm and collected amid the range of emotions that will be felt cannot be understated.
+It’s important to understand that a lease is a binding agreement, and with the tenant’s signature, they are guaranteeing they will pay the rent for the entire term of the lease.
 In the event of a broken lease, the following steps should be taken:

 - Reach out to the tenant via a letter.
 Clearly state that they still have an obligation to pay for all remaining rental payments in full, by their pre-arranged due dates.